rikhuijzer/SIRUS.jl/paper/paper.md

 Unstable models can be difficult to apply in practice as they might require processes to constantly change.
 This also makes such models appear less trustworthy.
 Put differently, an unstable model by definition leads to different conclusions for small changes to the data and, hence, small changes to the data could cause a sudden drop in predictive performance.
-One model which suffers from a low stability is a decision tree because it will first create the root node of the tree, so a small change in the data can cause the root, and therefore the rest, of the tree to be completely different [@molnar2022interpretable].
+One model which suffers from a low stability is a decision tree, available via DecisionTree.jl [@sadeghi2022decisiontree], because it will first create the root node of the tree, so a small change in the data can cause the root, and therefore the rest, of the tree to be completely different [@molnar2022interpretable].
 Similarly, linear models can be highly sensitive to correlated data and, in the case of regularized linear models, the choice of hyperparameters.
+The aforementioned RuleFit algorithm also suffers from stability issues due to the unstable combination of tree fitting and rule extraction [@benard2021sirus].
-Instead, the SIRUS algorithm provides stability by stabilizing the trees and the authors have proven the correctness of this stabilization mathematically [@benard2021sirus].
+The SIRUS algorithm solves this problem by stabilizing the trees inside the forest, and the authors have proven the correctness of this stabilization mathematically [@benard2021sirus].
 In the rest of this paper, we will compare decision trees [@sadeghi2022decisiontree], linear models, XGBoost [@chen2016xgboost], and SIRUS on their predictive performance.
 The interpretability and stability are summarized in Table \ref{tab:is}.